Battle of Spicheren: Background

 The French declared war before their troops were in position to invade Germany.
 The Germans, commanded by Field Marshal von Moltke, began to assemble into three armies, which were to invade France and to occupy Paris.
 On 4 August they crossed the frontier, where 3rd Army conquered the walled city of Wissembourg.
 Two days later they defeated the French again at Wörth.
 On the same day 2nd Army was marching westward, even though one of its corps was still on the railroad.

 When Napoleon III arrived to take command of the French field army, he followed the urging of his generals and ordered General Lebœuf to besiege Saarbrücken.
-Following a vigorous defense the outnumbered Germans evacuated the city, which the French occupied without crossing the river Saar.
-Lebœuf had been warned by his chief Intendant, Charles Joseph Francois Wolff, not to cross the Saar because they would be unable to supply men on the further bank.
+Following a vigorous defense, the outnumbered Germans evacuated the city, which the French occupied without crossing the river Saar.
+Lebœuf had been warned by his chief intendant, Charles Joseph Francois Wolff, not to cross the Saar because they would be unable to supply men on the further bank.
 Therefore, the armies of France, led by Field Marshal Bazaine, took up defensive positions that would protect against every possible attack, but which also left their armies unable to support one another.

 Moltke assembled his forces into two wings.
 On the right, 2nd Army, with 134,000 men under Prince Frederick Charles of Prussia containing the III, IV, IX, X, XII Corps, and the Prussian Guard, advanced towards Saarbrücken.
-The 1st Army's 60,000 men under General Steinmetz, consisting of the I, VII and VIII Corps, was moving in line with 2nd Army from the lower Moselle river towards Saarlouis.
+The 1st Army's 60,000 men under Steinmetz, consisting of the I, VII and VIII Corps, was moving in line with 2nd Army from the lower Moselle river towards Saarlouis.